 If you aren’t seeing numbers in this range, your website is simply ineffective, and this may be your starting point.
 However, if you are seeing big traffic and good conversions from the website, this is not the starting point.

-This leads us into why a marketing funnel is a very important part of any chiropractic marketing strategy.
+This leads us into why a marketing funnel is a very important part of any integrated chiropractor's marketing strategy.

 A marketing funnel is a series of emails, texts and voice messages that educate and entice potential patients to reach out to your practice and book an appointment.
 For a marketing funnel to be successful, you must have a regular flow of traffic to your website.